G-Core/product-documentation/documentation/cloud/getting-started/projects/users/view-user-actions.md

 ![User actions in the Gcore Control Panel](https://assets.gcore.pro/docs/cloud/getting-started/projects/users/view-user-actions/view-user-actions.png)

-Logs of user actions in Cloud are located in the User actions tab.
+Logs of user actions in Cloud are located in the Gcore Customer Portal on the **User actions** page.

  The section has filters for: